-Core Sales Skills:
+All Sales Interview Questions Test For Core Sales Skills:

 Active Listening and Empathy

-Competitiveness and a Strong Drive to Make Sales
+Competitiveness and a Strong Drive to Sell

-Enthusiasm and Confidence
+Enthusiasm and Commitment

 With the above skills in mind, here are some questions you’re likely to encounter in an interview and what they might mean for you as a candidate going through the interview process.
 Here are some common sales interview questions to get you started!

-Explain anything to me?
+Explain XYZ to me?

-As simple as this question might be, the answer is given and the manner in which it is delivered says a lot about you and how communicative you are.
+As simple as this question might be, how the answer is given and the manner in which it is delivered says a lot about you and how communicative you are.
 How do you organize your thoughts?
 How do you tell a story?
 How do you speak about the people involved?
 Your answer here will tell the interviewer more that you think.